nuuuwan/news_lk3_data/README.md

 *2024-09-23 13:12:00* · [`adaderanalk`](https://www.adaderana.lk/news/102209/new-secretary-to-the-president-appointed-) · `en`

-Dr. Nandika Sanath Kumanayaka has been appointed as the Secretary to the President, the Government Information Department announced.
+Dr. Nandika Sanath Kumanayake has been appointed as the Secretary to the President, the Government Information Department announced.

+Dr. Kumanayake had previously served as the Deputy Director of Sri Lanka Customs, focusing on research areas such as Corruption and Integrity in Customs, International Trade, and Development Economics.

 ◼️